Americans with Disabilities Act (ADA) Statement

 - Disabled Spaces:

-- The closest university-permitted disabled parking will be in Lot 19.
+- The closest university-permitted disabled parking to SSB will be in Lot 19.
 This lot is a disabled parking lot only.
 Vehicles must have disabled credentials AND a valid TAMU permit.

 - Paid Lot Options (visitors):

-The main entrances to all modular buildings in the Student Services @ White Creek complex are wheelchair accessible.
-All offices and public areas of the buildings are wheelchair accessible, and accessible rest rooms are available in each building.
+The main entrances to the Student Services Building (SSB) are wheelchair accessible.
+All offices and public areas of the buildings are wheelchair accessible, and accessible rest rooms are available.

 Vision Impaired Access